UK study & funding

 - Institutions – Universities sometimes make money available for particular courses or more widely (e.g. the College of Arts and Social Sciences at Aberdeen).
 Check University websites for information on these.

 - Charities and Trusts – This can vary from a few hundred pounds to full fees and maintenance from some of the big ones like the Carnegie Trust.
 Often, this type of funding can be used to study at any institution.
 The Sir Duncan Rice Library has reference copies of the Grants Register and the Directory of Grant Making Trusts which you may find useful as many charities are fairly traditional and do not have a website.
-In addition, the Careers Service has a database, CHIP, which you can search.

 There are a number of good resources at the Careers Service and online for finding funding and funded places on postgraduate courses.
 Check the resources section below for more information.